How to Install Gitea on Rocky Linux 10: A Comprehensive Guide

 Step 8: Final Gitea Setup Through the Web UI

 You’re almost done!
-Open your web browser and navigate to your domain (e.g., https://git.yourdomain.com
+Open your web browser and navigate to your domain (e.g., https://git.yourdomain.com).
+You will be greeted by the Gitea installation page.

 Configure the following key settings: